Google Analytics Enhanced Ecommerce: The Order Of Implementation

 Step Four: Add to Cart & Remove from Cart Actions

 Adding and removing products from a shopping cart indicates users’ interest in or intent to purchase.
 Tracking these actions can help you better understand how they contributed to purchases made in the same session, plus provide more insight at the product level.
-Like checkout steps, this is typically one of the easier phases in a complete Enhanced eCommerce implementation, but the data provided can also lead to deeper analysis and segmentation.
+Like checkout steps, this is typically one of the easier phases in a complete Enhanced Ecommerce implementation, but the data provided can also lead to deeper analysis and segmentation.
 For an example, check out Jonathan’s post on buy-to-cart rates.

 Steps Five & Six: Product /Internal Promotion Impressions & Clicks

 Finally, product and promotion impressions and clicks can also be measured.
-However, this can be one of the most challenging parts of Enhanced eCommerce because it requires identifying lists, product positions and info about creatives throughout the site.
-Because eCommerce sites often have multiple formats and templates for product lists and internal promotions, choosing how to label these in a way that is useful for analysis can require significant time and effort.
+However, this can be one of the most challenging parts of Enhanced Ecommerce because it requires identifying lists, product positions and info about creatives throughout the site.
+Because commerce sites often have multiple formats and templates for product lists and internal promotions, choosing how to label these in a way that is useful for analysis can require significant time and effort.
 These lists and promotions may also change frequently, so this may involve more regular maintenance than some of the other actions.

-These steps are just a recommendation for getting started with Enhanced eCommerce, but of course there will be unique considerations (there are ALWAYS considerations) depending on your site’s code, your shopping cart system, your resources and your overall company objectives.
+These steps are just a recommendation for getting started with Enhanced Ecommerce, but of course there will be unique considerations (there are ALWAYS considerations) depending on your site’s code, your shopping cart system, your resources and your overall company objectives.

 There are many ways to continually improve your implementation.
-Adding custom dimensions can widen the amount of data about each product that is collected, using Data Import can help standardize and fill in gaps with your eCommerce information.
+Adding custom dimensions can widen the amount of data about each product that is collected, using Data Import can help standardize and fill in gaps with your commerce information.
 Continually auditing your site against your internal data will help identify issues like duplicate transactions and data integrity issues.